 This exhibit details the history of the RCAF within the Lake Cowichan area, including information and artifacts related to the numerous crashed planes found over the decades around the lake.

 Main Lobby Displays

-The main lobby is home to several displays relating to the history of Lake Cowichan and the surrounding region such as an exhibit on the various groups and organizations that existed over the decades.
+The main lobby is home to several displays relating to the history of Lake Cowichan and the surrounding region.